nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 the given `Index` representing the user's input.

 Step 5.
-The `UnmarkScheduleCommand#execute(Model)` will perform the following checks in this order to ensure that the schedule can be safely unmarked in the Model:
+The `UnmarkScheduleCommand#execute(Model)` will perform the following checks in this order to ensure that the `Schedule` can be safely unmarked in the Model:

-- The `Index` is a valid integer.
+1. The `Index` is a valid integer.
-- The `Index` is not out of bounds (within the range of the displayed schedule list's size).
+2. The `Index` is not out of bounds (within the range of the displayed schedule list's size).

 Step 6.
 The `execute` method then calls `Model::getFilteredScheduleList` and gets the specified `Schedule` using the `Index` given.

 Step 7.
-Once the checks are successful, the method then creates an edited schedule from the original schedule with its status set to pending.
+Once the checks are successful, the method then creates an edited `Schedule` from the original `Schedule` with its `Status` set to pending.

 Step 8.
-The method then calls the `setSchedule` method in the `ModelManager` with the new edited schedule.
-This sets the specified `Schedule` in the model to be that edited schedule with pending status.
+The method then calls the `setSchedule` method in the `ModelManager` with the new edited `Schedule`.
+This sets the specified `Schedule` in the model to be that edited `Schedule` with pending status.

 Step 9.
 The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.